jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/2_practice/1_base/task.md

 ## Task

-A beverage company operates in both Belgrade and Yerevan, selling a variety of drinks throughout the year.
-To optimize their sales strategy, they regularly analyze sales trends in different markets.
-Recently, they gathered sales data for a full year in Belgrade and six months in Yerevan and want to compare how sales are distributed across these cities.
+A beverage company has been successfully operating in Belgrade, selling a variety of drinks throughout the year.
+Now, they have decided to expand their business to Yerevan and want to compare their established sales in Belgrade with the initial six months of sales in Yerevan to assess market differences and optimize their strategy.

 Because the two markets differ in size, seasonality, and customer preferences, the company wants to see if Yerevan’s sales patterns, despite the shorter observation period, resemble those in Belgrade.
 If both follow a similar